 2. Never leave out the thickening agent.
 Plain flour is my go-to thickener for fruit crumbles.

 3. Get creative with toppings.
 The usual ones are oats, flour, butter, and brown sugar.
-However, you can add nuts, seeds, spice and herbs.
+However, you can add nuts, seeds, spices and herbs.

 4. You need a little acid to even out the taste.
 I’m using lemon in this recipe.